millermatt/osca/README.md

 | Ubuntu | `/usr/local/share/ca-certificates/` | `update-ca-certificates` | `apt-get install -y ca-certificates` |
 | Windows | `C:\Windows\System32\certsrv\CertEnroll\` | `certutil -addstore -f "Root" <path_to_cert>` | Built into the system |

-## Guidelines for New Certificate Files
+## Guidelines for new certificate files

 - Each certificate file should contain only one certificate.
 - Certificates must be in the PEM format.